Flora Myer, Dip Coun, BA Hons Coun, MBACP Acc, EMDR

 |Face to face counselling:||Yes|

-I work Monday to Friday and can offer some early evening appointments.
+I work Monday, Wednesday and Friday and can offer some early evening appointments.